arista-channel/acws/README.md

 # Arsita Channel Campus Workshop

-This is the home of the Campus ATD Workshop lab guides and AVD repository.
+This is the home of the Channel Campus Workshop lab guides and AVD repository.

 ## Getting Started